TL;DR

 Life and Critical Illness cover are pillars of financial protection, but they are not the only tools available.
 A well-rounded plan might include other types of insurance.

 - Income Protection (IP): Often considered the most vital cover for anyone who is still working.
 Unlike CIC which pays a lump sum for a specific condition, IP pays a regular monthly income (e.g., 50-60% of your salary) if any illness or injury prevents you from working.
-It can pay out until you recover, retire, or the policy ends.
+It may pay out until you recover, retire, or the policy ends.
 This is especially crucial for the self-employed, freelancers, and company directors who don't have access to employer sick pay.

-- Family Income Benefit (FIB): This is a type of life insurance that, instead of paying a single lump sum on death, provides a regular, tax-free income to your family for the remainder of the policy term.
+- Family Income Benefit (FIB): This is a type of life insurance that, instead of paying a single lump sum on death, provides a regular, potentially tax-efficient income to your family for the remainder of the policy term.
 It can be a more budget-friendly and manageable way to replace a lost salary for your dependents.

 - Personal Sick Pay: This is a form of short-term income protection, often with a waiting period of just one week and a benefit period of 1 or 2 years.
 It’s an excellent option for tradespeople, nurses, electricians, and others in manual or higher-risk jobs who may not have generous employer sick pay schemes.

 - Gift Inter Vivos Insurance: For those in their 50s and 60s planning their estate, this is a specialist policy.
 If you gift a large sum of money or an asset, it can be liable for Inheritance Tax (IHT) if you die within seven years.
-This policy pays out a lump sum to cover that potential tax bill, ensuring your beneficiaries receive the full value of the gift.
+This policy may pay out a lump sum to cover that potential tax bill, ensuring your beneficiaries receive the full value of the gift.

 - Business Protection: For company directors and business owners, it's wise to consider Key Person Insurance (which protects the business against the financial loss of a key employee due to death or critical illness) and Executive Income Protection (a tax-efficient way for a business to provide income protection for its directors).